agabor/docs/_includes/dotnet/users.md

 ## Verifying Emails

 Enabling email verification in an application's settings allows the application to reserve part of its experience for users with confirmed email addresses.
 Email verification adds the `emailVerified` key to the `ParseUser` object.
 When a `ParseUser`'s `Email` is set or modified, `emailVerified` is set to `false`.
-Parse then emails the user a link which will set `emailVerified` to `true`.
+MSG then emails the user a link which will set `emailVerified` to `true`.

 There are three `emailVerified` states to consider:

-1.  `true` - the user confirmed his or her email address by clicking on the link Parse emailed them. `ParseUser`s can never have a `true` value when the user account is first created.
+1.  `true` - the user confirmed his or her email address by clicking on the link MSG emailed them. `ParseUser`s can never have a `true` value when the user account is first created.
 2.  `false` - at the time the `ParseUser` object was last refreshed, the user had not confirmed his or her email address.
 If `emailVerified` is `false`, consider calling `FetchAsync` on the `ParseUser`.
 3.  _missing_ - the `ParseUser` was created when email verification was off or the `ParseUser` does not have an `email`.